Genivia/ugrep/README.md

             font properties `n' (normal), `f' (faint), `h' (highlight), `i' (invert), `u' (underline).
 Selectively overrides GREP_COLORS.
     --tag[=TAG[,END]]
             Disables colors to mark up matches with TAG.
-If END is specified, the end of a match is marked with END.
+END marks the end of a match if specified, otherwise TAG.
 The default is `___'.
     --pager[=COMMAND]
             When output is sent to the terminal, uses COMMAND to page through the output.
 The default COMMAND is `less -R'.
 Enables --heading